Xinyao0118/Provider-Network-Site-of-Care/README.md

 __*3.filter the hospital and asc connect with distance smaller than 15 mile*__

-The __distance.xlsx__ in data is the final result which can also help check the accessbility of colonoscopy in NY state.
+The __distance.xlsx__ is the final result which can also help check the accessbility of colonoscopy in NY state.

 ## Result